stephanieguzm/te-cuento-ui/README.md

 Created within a week, Té Cuento is a responsive web application for tea enthusiasts to build community through their love of tea.
 Imagined as a space where tea meets storytelling, users are invited to explore a limited selection of single-origin Chinese teas and share their insights with the community on a comment board.

 ### Learning Goals:
-✔️ Demonstrate mastery of learned technologies: React, React Router, Asynchronous Javascript, End-to-end testing with Cypress<br>
+✔️ Demonstrate mastery of learned technologies: React, React Router, asynchronous JavaScript, End-to-end testing with Cypress<br>
 ✔️ Create user personas and user stories to describe target audience<br>
 ✔️ Work within constraints to deliver a product for a niche audience <br>